koelslaw/documentation/topics/network/README.md

 You can copy and paste the provided configuration into the router console.
 You need to change the hostnames, octets, and insert your passwords from the [Platform Management page](../platform-management.md) before inputting this into the router.

-A good suggestion is to perform a "Find"  in the configuration for `[` and replace the `[comment]` with your specific environment variables.
+>NOTE: A good suggestion is to perform a "Find"  in the configuration for `[` and replace the `[comment]` with your specific environment variables.

 For Specific Configuration examples see the [Router](../router/README.md) Configuration